-Fourteen items from the 2018 Field Trial and seven items from a unit that was not administered in the Field Trial were approved by the Reading Literacy Expert Group for release as sample items.
-The items are presented within their units as they were designed and in the case of two units, as they were administered in the Field Trial.
+Seven items from the Main Survey, fourteen items from the 2018 Field Trial, and seven items from a unit that was not administered in the Field Trial were approved by the Reading Literacy Expert Group for release as sample items.
+The items are presented within their units as they were designed and in the case of three units, as they were administered in either the Main Survey or the Field Trial.
 The cognitive process is provided for each released item, showing how the item was classified according to the construct categories in the 2018 Reading Literacy framework that will be used for scaling.
 Each cognitive process is explained more fully in the framework.
 A summary from the framework is provided here for reference.1